AboubakrH-E/OFUQ-platform/README.md

 ## ✨ Overview

 OFUQ (Arabic for *"horizon"*) solves a simple problem: a first-time founder has an idea but no clear path to execute it and no one to review their work.
-The platform gives them a **defined 4-stage roadmap**, where each stage is a concrete checklist plus a space to attach proof of work (a GitHub / Figma / Drive link).
+The platform gives them a **defined 4-stage roadmap**, where each stage is a concrete checklist plus a space to attach proof of work ( GitHub / Figma / Drive link).
 A mentor reviews each submission and either approves it or sends it back with a note.

 Stages are **gated** — a user can't move to the next stage until the mentor approves the previous one.
 That's what makes the journey genuinely structured rather than just a to-do list.